flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 In some cases, potential paths of pursuing additional resources are more extensive and less linear.
 This is especially true for the more complex tools in FluCoMa, such as neural networks which have multiple dedicated web resources with varying degrees of technical information, any one of which might come after an initial introduction, but when taken all together encompass the degree of fluency we propose for our learners and users.
 Learners who are eager to jump to manipulating the many neural network hyper-parameters might jump to [MLP Parameters](https://learn.flucoma.org/learn/mlp-parameters/), while a user who needs a little more time absorbing how a neural network works might opt for [MLP Training](https://learn.flucoma.org/learn/mlp-training/).
 (Also see [MLPRegressor](https://learn.flucoma.org/reference/mlpregressor/), [MLPClassifier](https://learn.flucoma.org/reference/mlpclassifier/), and [Training-Testing Split](https://learn.flucoma.org/learn/training-testing-split/))

 Tiered learning resources allow the learner to pursue knowledge as far as they deem appropriate to feed their creative practice in a given moment.
 Providing the learner what the _need_ to know _when_ they _need_ to know it enables them to stay focused on a creative idea and not become overwhelmed by what could be a very large body of knowledge with a steep learning curve.
 This sensitivity to the relationship between creative pursuits and technical knowledge reflects earlier findings of FluCoMa outlined as ["‘Techno-Fluency’ and ‘Divergence’"](http://www.ems-network.org/IMG/pdf_GREEN_TREMBLAY_ROMA_EMS18.pdf).
-By offering signposts and links to further resources, the user knows where to keep learning if they need it at the moment or if in the future they decide to continue exploring.
+By offering signposts and links to further resources, the user knows where to keep learning if necessary in the moment, or, in the future if they decide to continue exploring.

 ## Music-Forward Resources

 Because of the specificity of our target learner (a creative coding musician), we have always tried to keep our learning materials and examples musically oriented (as can be seen below).
 We aim to have the help files and example code make sound in a creative way.
-When possible we always offer test files and thought experiments that will feel familiar and relevant to our learner such as [instrument samples](https://learn.flucoma.org/reference/noveltyfeature/), [drum hits](https://learn.flucoma.org/reference/bufstats/#a-musical-example), [MIDI notes](https://learn.flucoma.org/reference/bufstats/#order-statistics), [synthesizer settings](https://learn.flucoma.org/learn/regression-neural-network/), [measures of frequency and loudness](https://learn.flucoma.org/learn/why-scale/#plotting-sound-slices-where-1-hz--1-db), etc. We hope this not only explains an object and its interface, but also provides some copy-and-paste code to get started quickly, and generally gets the creative juices flowing while a user is engaging in the learning process.
+When possible, we offer pedagogical examples and thought experiments that will feel familiar and relevant to our learner such as [instrument samples](https://learn.flucoma.org/reference/noveltyfeature/), [drum hits](https://learn.flucoma.org/reference/bufstats/#a-musical-example), [MIDI notes](https://learn.flucoma.org/reference/bufstats/#order-statistics), [synthesizer settings](https://learn.flucoma.org/learn/regression-neural-network/), [measures of frequency and loudness](https://learn.flucoma.org/learn/why-scale/#plotting-sound-slices-where-1-hz--1-db), etc. We hope this not only explains an object and its interface, but also provides some copy-and-paste code to get started quickly, and generally gets the creative juices flowing while a user is engaging in the learning process.

 # Ecosystem of Learning Materials